Alina Habba's office ransacked by man who previously tried to enter with bat, sources say

 The person, who has not yet been identified, returned to the building without the bat and was allowed to enter.

-In Habba's waiting room, he requested and was denied a meeting with the acting U.S. attorney, the sources said.
+In Habba's waiting room, he requested and was denied a meeting with the acting U.S. attorney, the sources told CBS News.
 He then began smashing things in the waiting area before fleeing the scene.

 The person has not been apprehended.